Sifting by genre!

 If you’re looking for something in the vein of The Lord of the Rings, then I will bless you with directions to Tolkien or Stephen R. Lawhead’s Song of Albion trilogy.
 But if you’re open to fantasy in other forms, then I have some options for you!

 Book two in The Jonah Cycle echoes them in one key way.
-Picking up the saga two decades after Jonah’s ministry, Lions of Judah reveals the Assyrian invasion of ancient Israel — which corners a Judean shepherd family deep behind enemy lines.
+Picking up the saga two decades after Jonah’s ministry, Lions of Judah reveals the Assyrian invasion of ancient Israel — cornering a Judean shepherd family deep behind enemy lines.
 Both armies pursue these fugitives, for they kidnapped the beautiful princess of Samaria in their scramble to get home.
 And everyone watches the shadows for the most feared of hunters — a lion facing his own death threats.

 Horror 🧌